 Would-Be Home Buyers Side-Lined

 Over the summer there has been a serious drop in sales activities.
 The Fair Housing Plan, tighter lending policies and rising interest rates have quite dramatically contributed to this.
 All of these changes have actually made it harder for buyers, especially first-time buyers, to purchase.
-A number of purchasers have either been completely side-lined or found themselves looking at more affordable options like condos or town homes.
+A number of purchasers have either been completely side-lined or found themselves looking at more affordable options like condos or townhomes.

 More importantly though, is the stand-off we saw between buyers and sellers this summer.
-After the Fair Housing Plan was implemented, buyers felt they deserved a ‘deal’ but sellers refused to drop their prices, instead a lot of sellers pulled their properties and decided it just wasn’t the time to sell.
+After the Fair Housing Plan was implemented, buyers felt they deserved a ‘deal’ but sellers refused to drop their prices.
+Instead a lot of sellers pulled their properties and decided it just wasn’t the time to sell.
 The fact that most sellers weren’t willing to ‘drop their pants’ is a clear sign of a well-funded and stable market.
 If the Fair Housing Plan isn’t going to force their hand, nothing will.

 With home prices holding above 2016’s numbers, condos will continue to be the affordable alternative.
 They will continue to sell and prices will continue to rise.
+There’s no doubt about it.

 Stringent Lending Guidelines

-Toronto property owners are extremely well funded.
+Toronto property owners are extremely well-funded.
 Canada’s stringent lending guidelines only allow very qualified people to purchase property.
 They have to jump through a number of safe guards before a bank will lend them money.
 This ensures that the market will not destabilize because buyers were poorly funded, rushed the sale and accepted a low purchase price.
 This would affect their neighbour’s and vice-versa.

 Stable Toronto Market